ghosert/VimProject/StudyPyramid/Mako/Mako.markdown

 %>
 ```

 The code doesn't have access to the template's context and is only executed when the template is loaded into memory (which can be only once per application, or more, depending on the runtime environment).
-Use the <%! %> tags to declare your template’s imports, as well as any pure-Python functions you might want to declare:
+Use the <%! %> tags to declare your template's imports, as well as any pure-Python functions you might want to declare:

 ### Tags